King Syze: Union Terminology, 2 AOTP albums and Vested (2014–2016)

 On November 30, 2013, Vinnie Paz revealed that two new Army Of The Pharaohs albums would be released in 2014.
 In Death Reborn is slated for a release on 22 April and the second LP is expected to drop in November.
 King Syze is confirmed to be on the upcoming albums.
-New members including Blacastan of The Demigodz and Zilla from Houston, Texas are said to be joining the group.
+New members including Blacastan of The Demigodz and Zilla from Houston, Texas, are said to be joining the group.

 On 28 January 2014, Syze announced he was working on his fourth studio album titled Union Terminology.
 The project is produced entirely by Skammadix (who also produced the whole Collective Bargaining album) and will be of the usual genre of hardcore rap that Syze raps with and will incorporate a diverse array of topics such as daily struggles, and working as a union member.
 The album is said to be available for free download.
 On 28 February 2014, Syze released the first single off the album titled; "Due Process".
 A music video was released the same day.
 The album is confirmed to be released on 25 March 2014.
 The album was titled Heavy Lies the Crown.
 He released his debut EP, Vested in 2015.

-Bloodaz and Addicted to the Rhythm EP (2017-2019)
+Addicted to the Rhythm EP (2019)

-Bloodaz, Syze's fifth studio album was released on December 17, 2017.
 Syze released his second EP titled Addicted to the Rhythm on May 31, 2019.